Automated inbound lead processing

 Invoices, contracts, and requests are still interpreted by hand even when the pattern is predictable.

 We analyze the workflow, choose one process, implement a working solution, and hand it over to your team in 2-4 weeks.
+You get a production workflow, clear operating boundaries, and a data-based decision on what to scale next.

 Where time is lost